Eva-Kaushik/GauOptX-Code-Sample/README.md

 ----------------------------------

 ## Contact
-For support, contact the maintainer at `kaushikeva0026@gmail.com`.
+For support, contact the maintainer at `kaushikeva0026@gmail.com' or 'Kaushikrohit004@gmail.com' .